Normal Price: R600

 - Not to be missed is the iconic duck parade at the Stellenbosch wine farm (time permitting)

 Spend the day exploring Franschhoek and Stellenbosch, and even stop for an iconic postcard view of Table Mountain from Bloubergstrand.
-This day tour to the Cape Winelands – which includes a wine and cheese tasting and a cellar tour in Franschhoek as well as a wine tasting at a Stellenbosch wine farm – is a must-do for visitors and locals alike.
+Visit wine estates in Franschhoek & Stellenbosch with a cellar tour and a cheese and wine tasting at 2 regional estates.

 Top things to see on the Franschhoek & Stellenbosch Winelands Tour